 What support is offered for parents and carers?

-At St. Mark’s we have a Parent Support Worker who is available for you to discuss any issues you may have.
-The SENCo is available to meet with you to discuss your child’s progress and/or any concerns you may have.
+At St. Mark’s we have two Parent Support Workers who are available for you to discuss any issues you may have.
+The INCo is available to meet with you to discuss your child’s progress and/or any concerns you may have.

 Following any outside agency assessments we will hold a Team Around the Child (TAC) meeting and invite you in to any conclusions and ideas suggested by outside agencies to support your child.

 School work and homework will be differentiated to support your child.If your child is undergoing statutory assessment you will be supported by the Local Authority’s SEN team.

 How have you made the school physically accessible?